Arie Luyendyk Jr.: Career

 In the 2007–08 A1 Grand Prix season, Luyendyk drove for A1 Team Netherlands in the A1 Grand Prix World Cup of Motorsport as the team's "rookie driver".
 His best result was a fifth place training time at Round 5 held in Taupo, New Zealand.
 He has returned to the Firestone Indy Lights Series to race for AGR-AFS Racing as the teammate to Raphael Matos.
 He captured his first series win in the final race of the 2008 season at Chicagoland Speedway by passing Matos on a late race restart.
 Luyendyk would finish the 2008 season fourth in the Championship, recording five podium finishes.

-In 2010, he returned part-time to Indy Lights and drove in the Freedom 100 for Andersen Racing and three other oval races for Alliance Motorsports.
+In 2010, Luyendyk returned part-time to Indy Lights and drove in the Freedom 100 for Andersen Racing and three other oval races for Alliance Motorsports.
 His best finish was seventh at Chicagoland.

 In 2013, Luyendyk made the switch to off-road racing in the Stadium Super Trucks series, finishing seventh in points.
-In his partial season, Luyendyk notched a heat win and three 4th-place finishes in seven starts.
+In his partial season, Luyendyk notched a heat win and three fourth place finishes in seven starts.
 Two years later, he won the bronze medal at X Games Austin 2015 in the SST category.

 Luyendyk finished the season driving in the Traxxas TORC Series with Aero Motorsports backed by Ethika and Cooper Tires.
 In Luyendyk's TORC debut he finished fourth at Crandon International Off-Road Raceway driving in the Pro Light class.
 On November 18, 2013, Luyendyk completed a test with Dale Coyne Racing in the DW12 IndyCar.
 Luyendyk ran 138 laps.

-During the 2018 Stadium Super Trucks Series, Luyendyk recorded his first series win at Barbagallo Raceway in Perth, Australia.
+During the 2018 Stadium Super Trucks, Luyendyk recorded his first series win at Barbagallo Raceway in Perth, Australia.
 He scored a second victory at Detroit in June.
 His third SST win came two years later at Road America when he won the weekend's first race after an early roll.